TheOdinProject/curriculum/react/react_testing/mocking_callbacks_and_components.md

 });
 ~~~

 Three tests and we are done with this component.
-You should be already familiar how the first test works.
+You should be already familiar with how the first test works.
 Take some time to figure out what functions come from which package.

-For the second and third test, we mock the `onClick` handler using one of Vitest's functions, `vi.fn()`.
+For the second and third tests, we mock the `onClick` handler using one of Vitest's functions, `vi.fn()`.
 Then we assert that it is called/not called when the button is clicked or not.

-But what if you want to set up your mocks in a `beforeEach` block rather than in every test?
-That's fine in some cases.
-Though, having all of the setup for a test in the same block as the test itself makes it easier to understand any particular test as it eliminates the need to check the whole file for context.
-This makes the reviewing of subsequent changes in a project down the road substantially easier.
-Additionally, it decreases the chance of having leakage create problems throughout the test suite.
-Unless your test file is getting really long and the test prep itself is dozens of lines in length, default to setting up in each test case; otherwise, you may use `beforeEach`.
+You could also set up your mocks in a `beforeEach` block instead of in every test block.
+This may be suitable for some situations.
+However, for better readability, it is recommended that all setups be done in the same test block.
+Doing so eliminates the need to search through the entire file for context, making it easier to review future changes.
+This also decreases the chance of having leakage create problems throughout the test suite.
+Unless your test file is particularly long and the test preparation takes up dozens of lines, it is recommended to set up your mocks in each test block.
+In the case of lengthier test files, you may use `beforeEach`.

-It is recommended to invoke `userEvent.setup()` before rendering the component, and it is discouraged to call renders and `userEvent` functions outside of the test itself, (for example, in a `beforeEach` block).
+It is recommended to invoke `userEvent.setup()` before rendering the component.
+It is discouraged to call renders and `userEvent` functions outside of the test itself, (for example, in a `beforeEach` block).
 If you find yourself repeating the same code in multiple tests, the recommended approach to shorten each test is to write a setup function, as [outlined in the documentation](https://testing-library.com/docs/user-event/intro/#writing-tests-with-userevent).

 #### Mocking child components